Gaddodda/json-examples/c#/JsonDotNet/README.md

     req.ContentType = "application/json";
     req.ContentLength = settings.Length;

 Here, we specify that this is a POST request, whose content is JSON encoded.
-This is very important, because the Spotters only respond to data that is specifically stated as being JSON.
+This is very important, because the json apps only respond to data that is specifically stated as being JSON.
 We go ahead and set the content length because we know it.

 Next, we write the data to the request stream: